btemplep/beatdrop/docs/installation.rst

     $ pip install beatdrop

-For particular schedulers and backends you will also need to install their extra dependencies.
+For particular scheduler storage and  task backends, you will also need to install their extra dependencies.

 .. code-block:: console